tonisojandu/pulsar-dlq-schema-issue-example/README.md

-# Example code to recreate client side failure on DLQ
+# DEPRECATED: Example code to recreate client side failure on DLQ

+This issue has been fixed by: https://github.com/apache/pulsar/pull/24663

 ## Pre-requisites